 OBD II System Codes

 The OBD II system monitors different areas of the vehicle.
-If a problem or conflict is detected, the system will illuminate the MIL and set a code in the PCM's memory.
-An OBD II code is an alphanumeric code containing a letter as its first digit followed by a series of numbers.
+If a problem or conflict is detected, the system illuminates the MIL and sets a code in the PCM's memory.
+An OBD II code is an alphanumeric code containing a letter as its first digit, followed by a series of numbers.
 Let's have a closer look at the meaning of these digits.

 2. The second digit (0) indicates whether this is a generic (SAE) code or (1) for a manufacturer specific code.

 3. The third digit indicates the area of the vehicle at fault.
 A 3 indicates an ignition system misfire; a 7 would indicate a problem with the transmission.
 There are several.